redwoodjs/redwood/docs/versioned_docs/version-5.x/how-to/oauth.md

 Let's add some code that returns the user if found, otherwise it creates the user *and* returns it, so that the rest of our code doesn't have to care.

 :::info
-Be sure to import `db` at the top of the file if you haven't already!
+Be to import `db` at the top of the file if you haven't already!
 :::

 ```js title=/api/src/functions/oauth/oauth.js
 // highlight-next-line